ifelajulo/release-based-workflow/README.md

-If you make an interesting fork or enhancement of the game, let me know and it'll get linked to here.
-This original repo will stay matching the code in the book.
+If you make an interesting fork or enhancement of the game, let me know and it'll get linked to here.This original repo will stay matching the code in the book.

 For more  [HTML5 Game Development](http://www.html5gamedevelopment.org) resources, see: